viklund/courses/rnaseq/labs/isoform-visualisation.md

 # Importing the Pac bio reads mapped to the genome

-Unfortunately there are no pacbio reads that mapped to the **RAB11FIP5** gene but if you want to compare pacbio  reads from full length transcripts and compare them with reference based transcripts
+You can use a web browser to access the BAM file containing all PacBio reads mapped to the genome [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/).
+Unfortunately there are no PacBio reads that mapped to the **RAB11FIP5** gene.

-You can view the BAM file containing all mapped pac bio reads to the genome using a webinterface from [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/)
+How do the PacBio reads from full length transcripts compare to the transcripts assembled from short reads?